Internet Shutdowns Blog

 The internet shutdown in Manipur running over 200 days, shows the extent to which the internet has become a part of our life, becoming inextricably linked with the Right to Freedom of Speech and Expression under Article 19, and the Right to Life under Article 21.
 Our economy, livelihood, education system, and communication are affected by the lack of access to the internet.
 This lack of access plays out in the inability to pay rent, the inability to access online education resources, the inability to register for exams, and the inability to even conduct one’s job.

 A stringent measure adopted by the Government, internet shutdowns have turned into an escape mechanism of sorts, adopted by the government to control situations of public emergency[1].
-However, the irony about Internet shutdowns is that public safety and public emergency the grounds on which internet shutdowns are ordered to justify the suspension of telecom and internet services in an area, are not defined under Section 5(2) of the Indian Telegraph Act[2].
-This gives unlimited power to the government to issue orders of blanket bans on the Internet services even for routine policing and administrative purposes, thereby causing inconvenience to the public.
+However, the irony about Internet shutdowns is that public safety and public emergency the grounds on which Internet shutdowns are ordered to justify the suspension of telecom and internet services in an area, are not defined under Section 5(2) of the Indian Telegraph Act[2].
+This gives unlimited power to the government to issue orders of blanket bans on Internet services even for routine policing and administrative purposes, thereby causing inconvenience to the public.

-Internet shutdowns were declared a violation of the freedom of expression in Anuradha Basin vs Union of India[3] by the Supreme Court of India.
+Internet shutdowns were declared a violation of the freedom of expression in Anuradha Basin v.
+Union of India[3] by the Supreme Court of India.
 However, we have seen repeated violations of this judgment, with Orders not being published, Review Committees not being set up, and Orders for shutdowns being disproportionate to the situations for which they have been imposed.
 Courts so far have been silent on the continuous violation of this judgement.

 This case study will map out the legal challenges that were raised against the imposition of the internet shutdown, the partial lifting of the curbs by the State, and the interim reliefs provided to the populace.